 - El Salvador

 Interested in volunteering for Farmer-to-Farmer?
 Here is a list of FAQs most often asked by professionals interested in volunteering their knowledge and time.

 How can I volunteer for the Farmer-to-Farmer program?

 Visit https://farmer-to-farmer.org to fill out a volunteer application that will be sent to all eight implementing organizations.
 To peruse the current open assignments with a particular implementer, please check their individual webpages.
 You can find a link to each page on the “Where we Work” page of farmer-to-farmer.org.
 A willingness to volunteer, however, does not guarantee automatic placement since the process is driven by our overseas clients' demand for particular skills.

 Check the current list on the “Where We Work” page of farmer-to-farmer.org.

 What skills are you typically looking for?

 Farmer-To-Farmer is always looking for new volunteers to support the program’s activities across implementers.
-We have ongoing needs for experienced professionals with varied skills relating to agriculture – production, post harvest handling, processing, marketing, business development, rural banking and financial services, cooperative and association development, food safety, gender, nutrition, environmental and natural resource management, apiculture, and other technical areas.
-Volunteers do not have to be currently engaged in agriculture to have relevant skills needed by Farmer-to-Farmer Program host beneficiaries.
+We have ongoing needs for experienced professionals with varied skills relating to agriculture: production, post-harvest handling, processing, marketing, business development, rural banking and financial services, cooperative and association development, food safety, gender, youth, nutrition, environmental and natural resource management, apiculture, and other technical areas.
+Volunteers do not have to be currently engaged in agriculture to have the relevant skills needed by Farmer-to-Farmer Program host beneficiaries.